 5. It’s less about big reveals than it is steady change.

-Leave the big reveal for home improvement shows.
+Leave the big reveals for home improvement shows.
 We believe in the power of chunking.
 It’s how we analyze information and it’s how we manage change.
 Large, complicated implementations must be broken into smaller achievable goals.
 Each incremental advancement should be studied so learnings can be incorporated into the next phase.
 Incremental rollout also has the benefit of incremental buy-in.
 People are more willing to accept change if they think they have been involved in the process to getting there — even if it’s just the occasional status update meetings.

 Requirement: Incremental rollout.